awsdocs/amazon-sagemaker-developer-guide/doc_source/API_CreateHyperParameterTuningJob.md

 The request accepts the following data in JSON format\.

  ** [HyperParameterTuningJobConfig](#API_CreateHyperParameterTuningJob_RequestSyntax) **   <a name="SageMaker-CreateHyperParameterTuningJob-request-HyperParameterTuningJobConfig"></a>
-The [HyperParameterTuningJobConfig](API_HyperParameterTuningJobConfig.md) object that describes the tuning job, including the search strategy, metric used to evaluate training jobs, ranges of parameters to search, and resource limits for the tuning job\.
+The [HyperParameterTuningJobConfig](API_HyperParameterTuningJobConfig.md) object that describes the tuning job, including the search strategy, the objective metric used to evaluate training jobs, ranges of parameters to search, and resource limits for the tuning job\.
+For more information, see [Automatic Model Tuning](automatic-model-tuning.md)
 Type: [HyperParameterTuningJobConfig](API_HyperParameterTuningJobConfig.md) object
 Required: Yes

  ** [HyperParameterTuningJobName](#API_CreateHyperParameterTuningJob_RequestSyntax) **   <a name="SageMaker-CreateHyperParameterTuningJob-request-HyperParameterTuningJobName"></a>
 The name of the tuning job\.
 This name is the prefix for the names of all training jobs that this tuning job launches\.
 The name must be unique within the same AWS account and AWS Region\.
-Names are not case sensitive, and must be between 1\-32 characters\.
+The name must have \{ \} to \{ \} characters\.
+Valid characters are a\-z, A\-Z, 0\-9, and : \+ = @ \_ % \- \(hyphen\)\.
+The name is not case sensitive\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 32\.
 Pattern: `^[a-zA-Z0-9](-*[a-zA-Z0-9])*`
 Required: Yes

  ** [Tags](#API_CreateHyperParameterTuningJob_RequestSyntax) **   <a name="SageMaker-CreateHyperParameterTuningJob-request-Tags"></a>
 An array of key\-value pairs\.
 You can use tags to categorize your AWS resources in different ways, for example, by purpose, owner, or environment\.
-For more information, see [Using Cost Allocation Tags](http://docs.aws.amazon.com//awsaccountbilling/latest/aboutv2/cost-alloc-tags.html#allocation-what) in the *AWS Billing and Cost Management User Guide*\.
+For more information, see [AWS Tagging Strategies](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/)\.
+Tags that you specify for the tuning job are also added to all training jobs that the tuning job launches\.
 Type: Array of [Tag](API_Tag.md) objects
 Array Members: Minimum number of 0 items\.
 Maximum number of 50 items\.
 Required: No